 US envoy to the UN vows support for families of Japanese who were abducted and taken to North Korea

-TOKYO (AP) — America stands with Japan until all the Japanese abducted by North Korea decades ago return home to end their painful separation, United States ambassador to the United Nations Linda Thomas-Greenfield said Thursday in Tokyo.
+TOKYO (AP) — The United States ambassador to the United Nations said Thursday that America will stand with Japan until all the Japanese abducted by North Korea decades ago return home to end their painful separation.

+Linda Thomas-Greenfield made the comments on Thursday as she began her visit to Tokyo by meeting with the families of those kidnapped.

 Japan says North Korea abducted at least 17 Japanese citizens, possibly many more, to train them as agents during the 1970s and 1980s.
+After admitting in 2002 it had abducted 13 Japanese, North Korea apologized and allowed five to return home for a visit.
+They have since stayed in Japan.
+Pyongyang said eight others had died and denied that the other four entered its territory and never provided a reinvestigation it has promised.

-Twelve remain missing.
-They include teenage students and others living along Japan’s coasts, and many were bundled into small boats and taken across the sea to North Korea.
+The twelve who are still missing include teenage students and others living along Japan’s coasts.
+Many were bundled into small boats and taken across the sea to North Korea.

-Thomas-Greenfield began her Japan visit by meeting with families of those kidnapped.

 “I’m all too familiar with the pain and the loss and the suffering that you family members here are experiencing,” she said.
 “I know how painful it is for you, and then how long you have had to endure this pain.”

-Thomas-Greenfield noted she has worked with North Korea-related issues throughout her career.
+Thomas-Greenfield said she has worked on North Korea-related issues throughout her career.

 U.S. President Joe Biden’s administration is committed to raising the abduction issue “at every opportunity and calling for the return of abducted Japanese citizens to their family,” the ambassador said, adding that America sticks to that policy regardless of the leadership.

-Japanese Prime Minister Fumio Kishida has repeatedly stated his determination and effort toward holding a summit with North Korea’s Kim Jong Un to achieve the return of the abductees.
+Japanese Prime Minister Fumio Kishida has repeatedly stated his determination to hold a summit with North Korean leader Kim Jong Un to achieve the return of the abductees.

 Sakie Yokota, 88, whose then-13-year-old daughter, Megumi, was abducted in 1977 from Japan’s northern coast on her way home from school, told Thomas-Greenfield that she, her husband and Megumi’s brothers searched for her for 20 years until they found out she was abducted.
-They are still waiting, she said.
+They are still waiting to reunite with her, she said.

 “All I want is to see her, while I’m still well,” Yokota said, beseeching the ambassador for continued support toward resolving the problem.